The Beginner’s Guide: Buying your first skateboard

-Despite the seemingly limitless choice presented by your friendly skate shop, buying your first board or receiving your first board is actually pretty simple.
+Despite the seemingly limitless choice presented by your friendly local skate shop, buying your first skateboard is actually pretty simple.

-It might be that you are picking up a board for someone else or maybe you’ve had a go on your friend’s board and got the bug.
+You might be buying a board for someone else, or maybe you’ve had a go on your friend’s board and got the bug.
 Either way, here are some tips for navigating the purchase of what might turn out to be a most cherished possession.

-Option one: buy a ‘complete.’
-This is the most common choice for most beginners.
-Simply put, a complete is a skateboard that comes fully setup and all of the components are sized and matched to complement each other.
+This is the most common choice for beginners.
+Simply put, a complete is a skateboard is one that comes fully set-up and all of the components are sized and matched to complement each other.
 All of the skateboard’s parts are of a high grade and offer a medium range of control and speed.

-We offer a range of these in-store and actually carry our very own June Store completes available here.
-Its ready to skate straight away and all you need to do is think about the size of the deck itself (more on that later).
+We offer a range of complete skateboards in-store and online, and even carry our very own June Store completes.
+Completes are ready to skate straight away and all you need to do is think about the size of the deck itself (more on that later).
 We’ll do the rest.

-To help you choose which is right for you, we’ve added a checklist of the five things that make up a complete skateboard.
+To help you choose which is right for you, we’ve created a checklist of the five things that make up a complete skateboard:

 Under 9s: You might want to go for a 7.75inch board.
 It is the thinnest and shortest board and will be the easiest to manoeuvre.
 Don’t forget that when a skateboarder is learning to push, carve or ollie they’ll need to pick up and reposition their board as they practice.

 Under 12s: Slightly older?
-You might want to choose an 8inches or 8.25inches board.
+You might want to choose an 8 inch to 8.25inch board.
 This will be slightly bigger and it will offer a wider surface to stand on.
-Comfort is key here and a slightly wider surface could offer more stability.
+Comfort is key here and a slightly wider deck could offer more stability.

-13 and upwards: 8.125inches – 8.5inches.
+13 and upwards: 8.125 inch – 8.5 inch.
 This will be more about what feels right under the skateboarder’s feet than anything else.
-The most popular sizes amongst both younger and older skateboards are 8.125 and 8.25 as they offer both stability and manoeuvrability.
+The most popular sizes amongst both younger and adult skateboards are 8.125 and 8.25 as they offer both stability and manoeuvrability.

-Trucks.
-These are the metal parts that connect the board to the axle.
+'Trucks' are the metal parts that connect the board to the axle.
 The axle then connects to the wheels.
 A kingpin runs through the middle and is surrounded by a piece of rubber called a bushing – this part helps control how much or how little you can turn the board.
 The tighter the kingpin, the more resistance you will feel when turning the board.
-Our range of trucks can be found here and we’ve put together a size guide to help you along too.

-Bolts.
-These secure the board to the trucks.
-They are cheap and simple but you can’t go anywhere if you don’t have the board bolted together!
+Bolts secure the board to the trucks.
+They are cheap and simple, but you can’t go anywhere if you don’t have the board bolted together!

 And that’s it.